MohamedAshrafTolba/maze-rl-agent/README.md

-# Maze Reinforcement Learning Agent
+# Reinforcement Learning Maze Agent

-A maze solver that will generate a maze of size NxN with barriers at random grid locations.
+A maze solver that will generate a maze of size *NxN* with barriers at random grid locations.
 Then it will try to learn the path out of the grid using policy and value iteration.